Colorado Springs Trespassing Attorney

 First Degree Criminal Trespass

-18-4-502 C.R.S. states that “A person commits the crime of first-degree criminal trespass if such person knowingly and unlawfully enters or remains in a dwelling of another or if such person enters any motor vehicle with the intent to commit a crime therein.”
-A criminal trespass in the first degree is considered a class 5 felony.
+18-4-502 C.R.S. states that “a person commits the crime of first-degree criminal trespass if such person knowingly and unlawfully enters or remains in a dwelling of another or if such person enters any motor vehicle with the intent to commit a crime therein.”
+A criminal trespass in the first degree is considered a Class 5 felony.

-A first-degree criminal trespass is the most serious of criminal trespass charges because a person’s home or vehicle are places where it is more likely to have others present.
+A first-degree criminal trespass is the most serious of criminal trespass charges because a person’s home and vehicle are places where it is more likely to have others present.
 In the matter of a vehicle, the vehicle does not have to be locked.
 Just entering into a home or vehicle with the intention of committing a crime is considered first-degree criminal trespass.

 Second Degree Criminal Trespass

-18-4-503 (1) C.R.S. provides that a criminal trespass in the second degree has taken place when an individual
+18-4-503 (1) C.R.S. provides that a criminal trespass in the second degree has taken place when an individual:

-- knowingly and unlawfully enters or remains on the premises of another if those premises were enclosed or fenced to keep intruders out; or
+• Knowingly and unlawfully enters or remains on the premises of another if those premises were enclosed or fenced to keep intruders out; or

-- knowingly and unlawfully enters or remains in the common areas of a hotel, motel, condominium, or apartment complex; or
+• Knowingly and unlawfully enters or remains in the common areas of a hotel, motel, condominium, or apartment complex; or

-- knowingly and unlawfully enters or remains in someone else’s motor vehicle.
+• Knowingly and unlawfully enters or remains in someone else’s motor vehicle.

 Second-degree charges differ from first-degree criminal trespassing in that the property does not have to be someone’s private dwelling.
 As to motor vehicles, second-degree charges do not have to prove criminal intent.
+For example, if someone spots a nice sports car in a parking lot that happens to be unlocked and sits in it “just for a minute” to see what it feels like, this could still result in criminal charges.

-A criminal trespass in the second degree can be charged either as a petty offense or a Class 2 Misdemeanor (unless the property has been previously categorized as agricultural land and there was an intent to commit a felony, in which case it could be charged as a Class 4 Felony).
+A criminal trespass in the second degree can be charged either as a petty offense or a Class 2 misdemeanor (unless the property has been previously categorized as agricultural land and there was an intent to commit a felony, in which case it could be charged as a Class 4 Felony).

-Depending on the level of offense and intent, criminal trespassing in the second degree can result in fines up to $1,000 and possible jail between 10 and 364 days.
+Depending on the level of offense and intent, criminal trespassing in the second degree can result in fines up to $1,000 and possible jail time between 10 and 364 days.

-Third Degree Trespass
+Third Degree Criminal Trespass

-Additional Consequences For Criminal Trespassing
+Additional Consequences for Criminal Trespassing

 Charges for criminal trespassing are often brought with other charges.
 Charges of robbery, theft, or burglary typically add a trespassing component to the mix.
 In addition to fines and jail time, someone convicted of criminal trespassing will also be subject to court costs, probation, and a criminal record that may follow them for the rest of their life.